 Console durability: C. Intellivision consoles tend to hold up fairly well over time, with the exception of the reset switch, which is easily broken.

 Graphics: B+.
 While the Intellivision was capable of better graphics than the Atari 2600, its games ran noticeably slower and the animation tended to be less smooth.
-Initially, Intellivision games looked far better than their Atari 2600 counterparts, but this gap closed significantly as the 80's progressed.
+Initially, Intellivision games looked superior but this gap closed as the 80's progressed.

 Audio: C. By itself, the Intellivision's sound capabilities are modest, with most games only emitting a series of beeps.
 However, the Intellivision voice synthesizer gave the system's audio capabilities a major boost.
 Perhaps the system's most impressive technical accomplishment, this pluggable module could generate a wide variety of voices and inflections.
 Although only supported by a handful of games, it does play an integral part in these games, most notably the excellent B-17 Bomber.

-Collectability: C-.
-For collectors, the Intellivision mainly appeals to those who enjoyed it in its heyday.
-The early games are easy to find and inexpensive, but some of the best titles, released late in the system's lifetime by INTV, can run into some money.
-In addition, the fact that so many Intellivision games require two-players is a turn-off to some solo gamers.
+Collectability: C. It may be hard to find a reliable console but the games are common enough.
+The fact that so many Intellivision games require two-players is a turn-off to some solo gamers.
 Still, for classic head-to-head sports and strategy action, it's hard to beat the Intellivision.

 Innovations: Keypads, keypad overlays, disc-shaped control pad, voice synthesis.